IAmLokken/DeepDungeonOverlay/README.md

 # Installation of DDO

-- Within the OverlayPlugin create a new min-parse overlay
+- Within the OverlayPlugin create a new overlay using the Custom preset and MiniParse type.
+You can name it whatever you want.
 - Set the url to https://iamlokken.github.io/DeepDungeonOverlay/overlay/

 # Current Features